 Scripture uses limiting language to describe the Law of Moses.
-This language indicates that the Law Covenant was a temporary covenant and would eventually be replaced by a better covenant.
+This limiting language indicates that the Law Covenant or Mosaic Covenant was a temporary covenant which would eventually be replaced by a better covenant, called the New Covenant.

 The Law had a definite ending point.